RajNandigalla/leaf/CONTRIBUTING.md

 2. Open a **Pull Request** against the `main` branch of the original repository.
 3. Provide a clear description of your changes and link to any relevant issues.

+## Releases

+Releases are automated using `standard-version`.
+To create a new release:

+1. Ensure all changes are committed using conventional commit messages
+2. Run the appropriate release command:
+    ```bash
+    npm run release        # Automatically determines version bump
+    npm run release:patch  # For bug fixes (0.0.x)
+    npm run release:minor  # For new features (0.x.0)
+    npm run release:major  # For breaking changes (x.0.0)
+    ```
+3. Push the changes and tags:
+    ```bash
+    git push --follow-tags origin main
+    ```

+The `CHANGELOG.md` will be automatically updated based on your commit messages.

 ## License

 By contributing, you agree that your contributions will be licensed under the project's [MIT License](./LICENSE).